andychase/codebook/topics/info/privacy.md

     result of your use of our Services, should not be used for marketing or advertising purposes, nor should it be provided voluntarily (without your permission) to anyone else unless required; and
-4. If Tech Store Club is required to provide a third party with your personal information (whether by subpoena or otherwise), then provided we have collected and retained an email address for you, Tech Store Club will use reasonable means to notify you promptly of that event, unless prohibited by law or TSC is otherwise advised not to notify you on the advice of legal counsel.
+4. If Snap Notes Collective is required to provide a third party with your personal information (whether by subpoena or otherwise), then provided we have collected and retained an email address for you, Snap Notes Collective will use reasonable means to notify you promptly of that event, unless prohibited by law or SNC is otherwise advised not to notify you on the advice of legal counsel.

-Personal Information TSC Collects
+Personal Information SNC Collects
 --------------------------------

 We may collect personal information through our Services, including